pinfieldharm/connect-the-dots/README.md

+# connect-the-dots

+A react app that implements the "Connect the Dots" puzzle found in Games Magazine October 2017.

+readme from create-react-app follows.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>